When assessing eligibility, there are two key points to focus on:

 The number one mistake accountants make is being reactive, rather than proactive, with their client portfolio.
 It’s so much easier to focus on the clients that self-identify as having qualifying R&D work – especially when you’ve already got a lot on your plate.

 Unfortunately, there are plenty of other people out there looking for new R&D clients, and they make a lot of calls and knock on a lot of doors.
 When they find one of your clients, you can find yourself on the back foot.
-Either you have to explain why they aren’t eligible, or you have to explain why you weren’t the first to tell them about a significant source of income.
+Either you have to explain why they aren’t eligible, or you have to explain why you weren’t the first to tell them about a significant source of support.
 From a client management perspective, that can get awkward.